 + Waterproof and windproof jacket and pants

-+ Gloves, insulated socks, shoe covers or winterized cycling shoes
++ Gloves, insulated socks, shoe covers or winterized shoes

-+ Mask, balaclava, hood, hat and/ or goggles, for the really cold days
++ Face and eye protection for the really cold snowy days

 + Properly inflated tires